 This year’s Regional Company of the Year, Manga Hotels, owns, develops and manages 15 properties in Canada (as well as two internationally).
 The private, Canadian-owned company added five properties to its portfolio last year and recorded gross sales of $110 million.

 Robert Housez, GM at The Chelsea Hotel, Toronto is a well-known personality in the hotel industry.
 With more than 30 years’ experience, Housez has served as a board member for the Mississauga Tourism Advisory Council and Tourism Toronto — including the marketing and audit committee.
-He’s also an executive board member and chairman of the Greater Toronto Hotel Association.
+He’s also an executive board member and former chairman of the Greater Toronto Hotel Association (GTHA).

 Destination Canada is this year’s Supplier of the Year in recognition of the work the organization has done over the last year to help dramatically increase the number of tourists looking to Canada as a destination of choice.